SanjeevaRDodlapati/QeMLflow/docs/reports/implementation/PHASE_4_4_ADMET_IMPLEMENTATION_PLAN.md

 2. **Comprehensive Assessment Framework** - 4 industry-aligned challenges
 3. **Production-Grade Code Implementation** - Enterprise-ready ADMET systems
 4. **Professional Certification Program** - Career progression validation
-5. **Integration with ChemML Platform** - Seamless educational continuity
+5. **Integration with QeMLflow Platform** - Seamless educational continuity

-**Phase 4.4 represents the next major milestone in establishing ChemML as the premier educational platform for computational drug discovery, with specific focus on the critical domain of drug safety and ADMET prediction.**
+**Phase 4.4 represents the next major milestone in establishing QeMLflow as the premier educational platform for computational drug discovery, with specific focus on the critical domain of drug safety and ADMET prediction.**

 ---